 We have a multi-billion dollar state budget shortfall and have yet to pass a federal budget for a fiscal year we are already in, yet two Congressmen, multiple members of the Texas Legislature as well as two state agency commissioners feel it necessary to waste time debating the merits of a regulation that most Texas companies are already willing to follow.

 The EPA warned the State of Texas that the Flexible Permit Program implemented by the Texas Commission on Environmental Quality (TCEQ) did not meet federal standards for almost a decade.
 After a lot of grandstanding and political posturing last year, 71 of the 74 companies holding flexible permits in the State of Texas have agreed to meet EPA regulations.
 It seems that industry is ahead of the politicians.
 Read More

-Posted in Air Pollutants, Air Pollution, Environmental Protection Agency, GHGs, Mercury, Ozone, PM2.5, TCEQ, Texas Permitting
+Posted in Air Pollution, Environmental Protection Agency, GHGs, Ozone, Particulate Matter, TCEQ, Texas Permitting

 Also tagged asthma, Clean Air, Clean Air Act, EPA, Governor Perry, particulate matter, Texas

 Governor Perry has been promoting tort reform for quite some time.
 In fact, it has surfaced that legislation may be introduced to the Texas Legislature that would establish a “loser pays” system for lawsuits.
 In his state of the state address this year Perry said that Texas needs a system "in which those who sue and lose are required to pay the court costs and legal expenses of those they sued."

 Is Governor Perry ready to follow his own rule?